psych-214-fall-2016/project-red/report/report.md

 From the overlay illustrations and negative mutual information plot, we are satisfied that our registration is successfully recovering the inital transform (given that some information is necessarily lost in the process of resampling).
 We feel confident enough in our process to proceed to a scientifically more interesting question:

-# How well does the registration procedure work for aligning individual subject T1s to the MNI template?
+### How well does the registration procedure work for aligning individual subject T1s to the MNI template?
 Registering individual subject T1s to the MNI template is a much harder problem because, in addition to being translated and rotated, individual brains have different overall shapes, patterns of sulci and gyri, and may have a different distribution of intensity values.

-In our registration step, we take the T1 data from each subject and fit it to a common template in MNI space.
+We take the T1 images from 7 subjects and register them to the MNI template using the same procedure described above.
+We then identify specific anatomical landmarks manually on each of the outputs to qualitatively asses how effective our registration methods are.
+The figures below can be generated with `project-red/code/fmri_utils/registration/registration_report.py`.
+Since the fitting procedure takes ~1 hr for each subject, we have saved the best affine transforms from each registration step; to rerun this registration uncomment line ##.

-We identify specific anatomical landmarks visually on each of the outputs as a way of assessing how effective our registration methods are, and also compare to the known registration package of dipy.
+### How do our results compare to a similar registration procedure in the dipy package?